YHyunCho/yhyuncho.github.io/_posts/2024-06-10-Jump force.md

 *****

 If you want to actually control the movement and the Gravity of the player, and all of that, you actually need to use a new way to get a Component for your "Rigidbody".
-Because RidgidBodies aren/t something that are automatically on other GameObject versus somthing like a Transform, which is always on GameObject.
+Because RidgidBodies aren't something that are automatically on other GameObject versus somthing like a Transform, which is always on GameObject.

 So in your PlayerController Script, you need to create a variable.